P016C

 7

-Repair the confirmed fault, clear codes, and confirm with a drive cycle.
+Inspect the timing chain for stretch or skipped teeth if other causes are excluded, then repair, clear codes, and confirm with a drive cycle.

 Related powertrain codes